Microsoft/azure-docs.pt-pt/articles/data-share/concepts-roles-permissions.md

 ## <a name="next-steps"></a>Passos seguintes

-- Saiba mais sobre papéis no Azure - [Entenda as definições de funções](../role-based-access-control/role-definitions.md)
+- Saiba mais sobre papéis no Azure - [Compreenda as definições de funções do Azure](../role-based-access-control/role-definitions.md)